optimalstrategy/Qval/README.md

     ```
     Take a look at plain Django example [here](examples/django-example).

-3. If you are using Flask, you will need to setup exception handlers:
+3. <a name="flask"></a>If you are using Flask, you will need to setup exception handlers:
     ```python
     from flask import Flask
     from qval.framework_integration import setup_flask_error_handlers